Board Adopted: February 16, 2023

 BackgroundRequirement R2, in PRC-023-4, requires applicable functional entities to set their Out of Step Blocking1 (OOSB) elements to allow tripping for faults during the loading conditions prescribed by Requirement R1.
-A requirement to allow tripping in a Standard whose intent is to block tripping, has led to some entities disabling their OOSB relays.
+A requirement to allow tripping in a Standard whose intent is to block tripping, has led to some entities disabling their PSB relays.
 Disabling of these relays could lead to tripping during stable power swings causing an increased reliability risk.
-OOSB relays provide increased security by preventing relays from tripping for stable power swings.
+PSB relays provide increased security by preventing relays from tripping for stable power swings.
 Preventing the tripping of transmission lines during these types of disturbances increases the reliability of the BES.
-Requirement R2 should be removed because it has been interpreted to restrict the setting of PSB elements making determination of appropriate settings more difficult and making compliance with PRC-026 more difficult.
+Requirement R2 should be removed or modified because it has been interpreted to restrict the setting of PSB elements making determination of appropriate settings more difficult and making compliance with PRC-026 more difficult.
 The present inclusion of out of step tripping in Attachment A, Item 1.2 needs to be clarified.

 Drafting Team Nominations Supporting MaterialsUnofficial Nomination Form (Word)

 home | account log-in/register | legal and privacy/trademark policy | site map | careers | contact us